NeuromatchAcademy/course-content-dl/_sources/tutorials/Schedule/daily_schedules.md

 \** : Note that these events occur after the normal coursework time.

 Course Review & Feedback: We will have a post course survey for both students and TAs (will share the link in discord) - please fill it out during this time!
+Completion of the final survey is required to access your certificate in the portal after the course.

 Pod farewell: This is just a chance for your pod to say goodbye to each other.
 No structure imposed or requirements here!

 Closing Ceremony/Graduation: We will do this all together on crowdcast.

 ### Professional Development Panels
-*Note that these have been scheduled to be before or after the coursework time for each time slot.
-In some cases, they overlap by 15 - 30 minutes with projects time - please start on projects time late or end early in order to attend these events*

 Course live events: TBD — will update